aidanreilly/FAAS/README.md

 ### Load testing identical functions on AWS, Google Cloud, and Azure

+Each function calculates the fibonacci sequence to 150 places when it is invoked.
 All functions are hosted out of US East or US central data centers.
-Function locations:
+Data center locations:

-* AWS: us-east-1
+* AWS: US-East-1
-* Google-Cloud: us-central1
+* Google-Cloud: US-Central1
 * Azure: East US

 *Note*: Google cloud is (at time of testing) only available in the central-US region.
 Azure and AWS functions are hosted in similar US locations to ensure comparable latency.